Etcetera-Agency/n8n-discord-bot/n8nTasks/Task04_InternalDispatcher.md

      "to_do": "https://www.notion.so/11cc3573e5108104a0f1d579c3f9a648"
    }
    ```
+2. Apply the workflow's "Check register" rules before registration: if the Team Directory record has `is_public == true`, return a message that public channels cannot be registered.
+If a 19‑digit `Discord channel ID` already exists, return the "channel already registered" message.
+Proceed only when neither condition applies.
-2. Create a `router` module with a registry mapping command names to handler coroutines (e.g., `register`, `mention`).
+3. Create a `router` module with a registry mapping command names to handler coroutines (e.g., `register`, `mention`).
 Survey steps reuse these same handlers.
-3. Modify `services/webhook.py` so `send_webhook` builds the payload and forwards it to `router.dispatch` instead of performing an HTTP request.
+4. Modify `services/webhook.py` so `send_webhook` builds the payload and forwards it to `router.dispatch` instead of performing an HTTP request.
-4. Inside `router.dispatch`, determine whether the payload is part of an active survey:
+5. Inside `router.dispatch`, determine whether the payload is part of an active survey.
+The survey manager relies on the Survey Steps database to determine which steps remain:
    - If `payload["command"] == "survey"` or `survey_manager.is_active(payload["userId"])`, treat it as a survey step and use `payload["result"]["stepName"]` to select the handler.
    - If `payload["type"] == "mention"`, route directly to the mention handler.
    - Otherwise, treat it as a standalone command and use `payload["command"]`.
-5. After invoking the handler, wrap its result:
+6. After invoking the handler, wrap its result:
    - For survey steps, include survey metadata (`status`, `next_step`) along with the handler's output.
 Append the `user.to_do` URL retrieved in step 1 when the survey ends.
    - For standalone commands and mentions, return only the handler's output.
-6. Implement a `handle_mention` helper that returns the placeholder message defined in `n8n-workflow.json`.
+7. Implement a `handle_mention` helper that returns the placeholder message defined in `n8n-workflow.json`.
-7. Ensure the dispatcher returns the same response structure currently produced by n8n.
+8. Ensure the dispatcher returns the same response structure currently produced by n8n.

 ### Input Variants
 - **Standalone command** – `payload["command"]` matches a handler name such as `register` or `workload_today`.